yehudit607/red_access/README.md

-# red_access
+# Red Access – Interview Exercise for Backend Engineer

-Red Access – Interview Exercise for Backend Engineer This project is composed of two Django services: a Configuration service and an Anti-Virus service.
+This project is composed of two Django services: a Configuration service and an Anti-Virus service.
 The Configuration service allows for updating and retrieving a list of malicious words, while the Anti-Virus service scans files for the presence of these malicious words.
 The Anti-Virus service uses Celery to fetch the malicious words every 60 seconds from the Configuration service and updates Redis accordingly, along with the version number.

 Requirements